luisgcode/luisgcode/README.md

-# Hi, I'm Luis Velasquez 👋
+# Hi, I'm Luis Guaiquirian 👋

 I'm a web developer based in London, Ontario, Canada, and I am currently studying web development and Internet applications at Fanshawe College.
 Since 2022, I've been passionate about creating modern, responsive, and accessible web applications, combining technical expertise with a keen eye for user experience.